bluetree-service/cache/doc/psr-6-cache.md

 * Invalid expire type for Cache Item
 * Incorrect storage type, must be instance of `StorageInterface`
 * Error on saving cache items after `commit` execution
+* Some of cache items was not saved during object destruction or when `commit` method was executed